-For writing style, Marketing and Public Relations follows the Associated Press Stylebook guidelines.
-In addition, the College has established its own standards.
+For writing style, Marketing and Public Relations follows the Associated Press Stylebook guidelines when producing content for media outlets (ads, sponsored content, etc.).
+In addition, the College has established its own standards for internal/College-specific communications.
 AP style is a very comprehensive list of writing rules and can be tricky at times.
 Below we have compiled a list of some common AP style rules that may be helpful when preparing written communication for COCC.

 Detailed rules and information can be found on the AP Style website: apstylebook.com.